ConradCsky/Tic-Tac-Toe/README.md

 # Tic Tac Toe
-This is a simple implementation of the popular Tic-Tac-Toe game in C++.
+This is a simple implementation of the popular Tic Tac Toe game in C++.
 The game allows two players, using 'X' and 'O' symbols, to take turns placing their symbols on a 3x3 grid.
 The goal of the game is for a player to form a horizontal, vertical, or diagonal line of three of their symbols.
 The game ends when one of the players wins or the grid is full, resulting in a draw.

 The code is structured into the following functions: